Organisational member of BACP No. 219282. (Also CPFI Since 2012).

 Main Evening Courses attended in College Term dates - week nights between 6pm - 9.30pm (10pm for Diplomas with peer supervision).

 Start at the beginning.
 Ultra Low Fees to make it easy for you to start and learn first hand Counselling Skills and basic theory.
-Only one evening per week course.
-Start any term time, for one term only 12 weeks. +1 Day seminar.
+Only one evening per week course 7pm - 8.30pm for only 12 weeks. +1 Day seminar.
 Wednesday evenings